helkey/url-shorten/README.md

 To start a single-node server, run `k3s server`, which will register local host as an agent.
 To add more nodes to the cluster, run `k3s agent --server ${URL} --token ${TOKEN}` on another host.

-k3s does not work on WSL, which is like a linux single user mode. k3s requires systemd or openrc as a process supervisor.
+k3s does not work on WSL, which is like a Linux single user mode. k3s requires systemd or openrc as a process supervisor.
-Running k3s on Windows requres running Linux under vmware or virtualbox.
+Running k3s on Windows requres running Linux under Vmware or Virtualbox.

 ## Deploying to Kubernetes
 Setting up Kubernetes on a managed cluster is easy (e.g. GKE), but [there is nothing easy about what is required after that](https://twitter.com/kelseyhightower/status/1158367402838679552)